kweel/quartz/content/research/Research.md

 tags:
 draft: false
 ---
 My high-level research objective is to understand technology as a mirror to human goals.
 Through this lens, my work over the past two years has centered on evaluating user-generated content.
-Moving forward, I aim to expand this objective into the field of human-centered AI at the University of Minnesota.
+Moving forward, I aim to expand this objective into the field of human-centered AI.

 In my first research experience with Professor Jacob Thebault-Spieker, I investigated how spatial technologies can contextualize road safety information to users.
 My contributions to this project were threefold.
 First, I conducted a literature review of traffic engineering research to identify factors that affect safety, which informed parameters for our safety-first routing algorithm.
 Second, I constructed the spatial database for the project by merging OSM data and local reports of crashes.
 Third, I tested workarounds for current geographic and demographic biases in the data, and brainstormed what efforts in the greater crowdsourcing community might help mitigate those biases.
 Through this project, I realized that the common prescription of increasing data in unspecified ways is not a straightforward solution to reducing existing biases.